 Replication

-Study 1 (overspending): Movie package
+Scenario 1 (overspending): Movie package

+We hypothesized that people perceive those who rejected an opportunity to save on a purchase as less willing to make the purchase.
 We conducted a one-proportion test among the three choices and found no support for the main effect of avoiding the appearance of wastefulness by choosing the option that Mr. Fry ((No movie bundle possible; bought single tickets) is more likely to purchase the third ticket than Mr Munn (3-movie bundle possible; bought single tickets) (χ² (2, N = 600) = 2.79, p = .248).
 We provided a summary plot in Figure 1.